 Find Safe Support

-You need people who can understand and validate your losses.
+When finding support, you need people who can understand and validate your losses.
 Even if they haven’t had the same experiences as you, you can find people who recognize the pain associated with grief.

-Try to Maintain a Routine
+Try to Maintain a Daily Living and Self-Care Routine

 Routines are beneficial for your health, and they can support a sense of safety and structure when it feels like things are falling apart.
 Following a schedule keeps you task-oriented and accountable, which can reduce those intense feelings of despair or helplessness.